Norman Tucker

-Norman Walter Gwynn Tucker (24 April 1910 – 10 August 1978) was an English musician, administrator and translator.
+Norman Walter Gwynn Tucker CBE (24 April 1910 – 10 August 1978) was an English musician, administrator and translator.
 Trained as a concert pianist, he was invited to join Sadler's Wells Opera in 1947 in an administrative role, and from 1948 to 1966 he was the managerial head of the company.

 His translations of operas new to the repertoire and fresh translations of repertoire works were performed by the company at Sadler's Wells Theatre and, after his retirement and the company's move, at the London Coliseum.

 Early years

 Tucker was born in the London suburb of Wembley, the son of Walter Edwin Tucker and his wife Agnes Janet.
 He was educated at St Paul’s School, London, New College, Oxford, and the Royal College of Music.
 He graduated from the last with a performance of Brahms's Second Piano Concerto conducted by Sir Thomas Beecham.

 Piano career

 From 1935 until the Second World War he pursued a career as a concert pianist.
 During the war he served first as a stretcher-bearer in a hospital and then as private secretary to successive Chancellors of the Exchequer, Sir Kingsley Wood, Sir John Anderson and Hugh Dalton.
 After the war, Tucker resumed his career as a pianist, but in 1947 the conductor James Robertson invited him to join Sadler’s Wells Opera as joint director with himself and his co-conductor Michael Mudie.
 They were dubbed "the three Norns" by the company.